I was getting a pedicure when a FB message popped up on my phone. I really have to change those settings.

 So I FB messaged his sister.

-And months went by without an answer until this week when I was sitting in a nail salon having a pedicure and her message popped up on my phone and into my life, and I couldn't unknow it.
+And months went by without an answer until the day I was sitting in a nail salon having a pedicure and her message popped up on my phone and into my life, and I couldn't unknow it.
 Before I even opened it, I saw "I'm very sorry to have to tell you" and I knew.

 "I'm very sorry to have to tell you but my brother passed away in March of 2018."

 But there is no obit.
 I didn't ask.
 It's not my place.
-I didn't know Jim Armann prior to 1992, and I never saw him again after 2006.
+I didn't know Jim Armann prior to the early 90's, didn't know him well until the mid-90's, and I never saw him again after about 2006.

 I only know the years in between.
 And those years are my place.

 I remember once in the beginning of our relationship we were fighting.
-And I told him that if he kept fucking around like this (not sexually, nothing to do with women, Jim never touched another woman in all the years we were together), one day we were just going to end and that years from now one of us would run into someone who would tell us the other was dead.
+And I told him that if he kept messing around like this (not sexually), one day we were just going to end and that years from now one of us would run into someone who would tell us the other was dead.

-And I honestly don't know why I said that.
+And I honestly don't remember why I said that.
 But I remember how he stared at me, with a truly horrified look on his face.